Terramoto/DNS-API/README.md

 - TXT records
 - www CNAME record with IP addresses
 - IP provider and location information for all IP addresses
+- PTR record for the A record IP

 ## Requirements